About the Program

+Located just outside of Washington, D.C., the Rowley Training Center (RTC) is comprised of 493 acres of land, six miles of roadway and 37 buildings.
 This elite classified complex comes equipped with high and low speed driving courses; indoor and outdoor firing ranges; a close quarters tactical range building (shoot house); a mock "Beltsville Field Office"; a raid house; a moot courtroom; a canine training facility; a cover course; a 250,000 gallon indoor water safety training tank, a physical fitness center, multiple classrooms, and two tactical villages.
-Mock-ups of Air Force One and Marine One are parked nearby on the tarmac of a fake airport.
+Mock-ups of Air Force One and Marine One are parked nearby.
+View the Rowley Training Center map.

-Day One - Firearms Training (Rowley Training Center)
+Day One - Firearms Training at the Rowley Training Center

 The purpose of the firearms training is to practice using the same weapons as the agents you will be serving with at the end of the week.
 For security purposes, your weapon will be modified to fire blank ammunition, or simunition, while working your White House post on Day 5.